 Tips for Filing Taxes

-- A financial advisor can help you develop a tax strategy to benefit your investing and retirement goals.
-SmartAsset’s free tool matches you with up to three vetted financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+- If you have any tax-related questions, don’t hesitate to talk to an accountant or a financial advisor who specializes in taxes.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Figure out whether you’ll be getting a refund or will owe the government money so you can plan your household budget accordingly.
 SmartAsset’s tax return calculator can help you figure this out.